First Year Experience

 The first semester of college is a time of transitions—from high school to college expectations, from home to a new community, from general education to a specific major, and from limited freedom to greater independence and individual responsibility.
 All of these changes can be very challenging.
 Ball State University faculty and staff are committed to helping you make the adjustments so that you can succeed both academically and personally.

 We have created a multifaceted first-year experience to assist you in making these transitions.
 Here’s how you can make the most of it:

-Review your LASSI (Learning and Study Strategies Inventory) scores with your advisor during Orientation.
+- Assess your study skills.
+The Success Strategies Desk in the Learning Center (NQ 350) can guide you to improvement through a survey called the LASSI (Learning Assessment and Study Skills Inventory).
 The LASSI is designed to find out how you learn, how you study, and how you feel about learning and studying.
 Your academic advisor and the Learning Center staff can help you develop a plan to strengthen your study skills.

-Read the Freshman Common Reader, Glass Castle by Jennette Walls.
-Attend the book discussion on Sunday, August 21 at 3 p.m.
-Attend the author’s presentation on Tuesday, September 21, at 7:30 p.m. in Emens Auditorium.
+- Read the Freshman Common Reader, Little Princes by Connor Grennan.
+Attend the book discussion on Sunday, August 18 at 3 p.m.
+Attend the author’s presentation on Tuesday, September 10, at 7:30 p.m. in Emens Auditorium.

 Freshman Academic Advising Center